 Each tooth is made up of several layers.
 The hard outer layer is called enamel, and this protects the soft inner layers of the tooth.
 Beneath the enamel is another hard layer called dentin, and beneath the dentin is soft tissue called pulp.
 The pulp of the tooth contains blood vessels and nerves.
 Housed inside your gums are the tips of the tooth root and nerves which extend into the pulp chamber.

 If the pulp of the tooth becomes damaged, either by decay or a crack in the tooth, it will break down and bacteria will fill the pulp chamber.
 This can cause an infection within the pulp chamber or an abscess, where the infection forms a pus-filled pocket at the end of the tooth’s root.

 At this point, a root canal might be necessary.
 During a root canal procedure, a small entrance hole is drilled into the tooth so the dentist can remove the infected pulp and thoroughly clean the chamber.
 Depending on the severity of the infection, your dentist may seal the tooth in the same appointment or they may apply medicine inside the tooth to clear up any lingering bacteria.
 After the infection is treated, a material is placed into the root canal and pulp chamber, and the entrance hole is sealed with a filling.

 Contact Your Dentist Today

 It is estimated that in America, over 15 million root canals are performed each year.
 That breaks down to about 41,000 people every day who undergo this common procedure.
-Our dentists care about your comfort and experience while at Century Dental, Century Dental East, or Seaview Dental.
+Our dentists care about your comfort and experience while at Century Dental or Seaview Dental.
 If you are visiting us for a toothache, your dentist will perform a thorough examination and go over your treatment options with you.